fyb174147/Dino-game/README.md

 - Some bugs may occur during gameplay.
 - Optimization could be better in certain areas.

-We apologize for any inconvenience these issues may cause.
-Rest assured, we're actively working to address them and improve the overall experience.
+We apologize for any inconvenience these issues may cause, as this is the first game we ever created.

 ## How to Play